-Nevada Point Trail is a 10.4 mile moderately trafficked out and back trail located near Georgetown, CA that features beautiful wild flowers and is rated as difficult.
+Nevada Point Trail is a 10.4 mile moderately trafficked out and back trail located near Georgetown, California that features beautiful wild flowers and is rated as difficult.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from March until November.
 Dogs are also able to use this trail.

 Directions from Georgetown: Travel 11 miles east on Wentworth Springs Road, turn north on Volcanoville Road.
 Go approximately 1-1/2 miles to Rubicon Road.
 Turn right and go approximately 2 miles to an uphill spur road to the right.
 This short road ends at the trailhead.